harmony-one/pangaea-community/kenny-gordon/simple site/README.md

 Total balance: [https://harmony.one/pga/balances](https://harmony.one/pga/balances)

 ## Configuration:
+The default login credentials are below but they can be changed by editing the login.php page.

+***Username:*** pangaea
+***Password:*** pangaea

-Set Path to Node by editing output.php, This should be the directory which your harmony files are installed.
+Set the Path to your Node by editing output.php, This should be the directory which your harmony files are installed.

     $node_path = '/root';